 TypingDNA is maintaining its upward trajectory with $7 million in Series A funding.
-The round was led by Google’s AI-oriented Gradient Ventures fund, and also garnered significant contributions from GapMinder and Techstars Ventures.
+The round was led by Google’s AI-oriented Gradient Ventures fund, and also garnered significant contributions from GapMinder, Credo, and Techstars Ventures.

 As the name would suggest, TypingDNA is a typing biometrics specialist that authenticates users based on their typing patterns.
 The company is planning to use the new funds to increase the utility of its platform, primarily through the development of new tools that will make it easier for third parties to integrate the Authentication API into existing web platforms.
 Typing is also hoping to expand its developer support network.